Alex555eu/javafx_project/README.md

 # Notes - a JavaFX Application

 The purpose of this application is to help monitor a flow of product sales.
-It serves as a connector between the warehouse and a customers, storing history of previous orders as well as ongoing ones.
+It serves as a connector between the warehouse and customers, storing history of previous orders as well as ongoing ones.

 ## Features